5.4 UVIS Flat Fields

 For the remaining 32 full-frame filters, flat-field corrections (including both the flare and the stellar L-flat) were computed via interpolation based on the filter pivot wavelength, using the weighted average of the residual flat for the two filters nearest in wavelength.
 The wavelength dependence of both the flare and the L-flat in Figures 5.6 and 5.7 suggests that interpolation is a valid approximation for filters with no available on-orbit cluster data.

 To quantify the accuracy of the new flat fields, white dwarf standards were stepped across the detector field of view to measure their photometric repeatability.
 For filters with pivot wavelength greater than 300nm, photometry in a 10-pixel aperture was repeatable to better than 0.7% rms and 2.7% peak-to-peak.
-The flux residuals showed a weak correlation with position (e.g. the number of y-transfers), suggesting that some of the spatial variation was due to CTE losses during readout at a level of 0.5-1.0%.
+The flux residuals showed a weak correlation with position (e.g. the number of parallel transfers required for each source during read-out), suggesting that some of the spatial variation was due to CTE losses during readout at a level of 0.5-1.0%.
 For UV filters, the photometric residuals from stepped data calibrated with the 2011 flats were 1.8% rms and 6.7% peak-to-peak (WFC3 ISR 2015-18).

-The 2011 in-flight flats corrected for sensitivity offsets between the two chips using dithered stellar photometry, but the average cluster population is significantly redder than the stepped white dwarfs used to derive the zeropoints.
+The 2011 in-flight flats corrected for sensitivity offsets between the two chips using dithered stellar photometry in Omega Centauri, but the average cluster population is significantly redder than the white dwarf used to derive the zeropoints.
 When dividing the cluster stars into separate populations by their intrinsic color, differential photometry of sources dithered between the chips showed offsets in the measured count rate that correlated with the source’s intrinsic color.
 For the UV filters, this offset was as large as 5% in F225W for blue versus red populations, though red leaks (Section 6.5.2 of the WFC3 Instrument Handbook) limit the accuracy of this prediction at the 1-2% level.

 5.4.3 Chip-Dependent Flats

-In the chip-dependent approach, the L-flats were computed from CTE-corrected star cluster data using stars dithered over a single chip only.
+In the chip-dependent approach, the L-flats were computed from CTE-corrected star cluster data dithered over a single chip only.
 The LP-flats were then normalized by the median value of each chip.
-To ensure that count rate photometry in calibrated data remains continuous across the two chips, calwf3 (version 3.3+) makes use of a new calibration switch (FLUXCORR), which multiplies the UVIS2 science extension by the sensitivity ratio (PHTRATIO) of the two chips (see Section 9.1 for details).
+To ensure that count rate photometry in calibrated data remains continuous across the two chips, calwf3 (starting with version 3.3+) made use of a new calibration switch (FLUXCORR), which multiplies the UVIS2 science extension by the sensitivity ratio (PHTRATIO) of the two chips (see Section 9.1 for details).
 This ratio is empirically derived from photometry of white dwarf standards measured for UVIS1 and UVIS2 separately as part of the UVIS photometric calibration program (WFC3 ISR 2016-03).

 For the majority of filters, the improvement in the chip-dependent flats is small and is primarily attributed to correcting for CTE losses in the star cluster data used to determine the L-flat.
 Figure 5.8 shows the ratio of the CTE-corrected L-flat to the 2011 L-flat for six broadband filters, where the total correction from the center to the edge of each chip is on average 0.6%.